b-reich/latex-docker/README.md

 A docker container which provide texlive-full and some other need tools.
 You can also use this in your CI/CD.

+Feel free to create a Issue or PR.

 ## Usage: